 Participants who are moderate, high or very high-risk categories (determined by taking the health assessment and viewing personal report) may participate in the online self-study modules.
 Participants can access these modules under health assessment on the HIP website.
 Points for completed modules will update automatically 1-2 weeks after completion.

 How long will an employee have to accumulate the points?

-The HIP program is based on a calendar year and points are awareded on a calendar year basis, thus they do not carry over.
+The HIP program is based on a calendar year, and points are awarded on a calendar year basis.
+Thus they do not carry over.

 Do activities from the last quarter of one year count toward the next year's program?

 No, employees have the entire calendar year to complete all wellness activities.